 See Part 2 – Running Out of Melodies

 Moving now to more contemporary and less hairy times, about 15 years ago, a bunch of us were at the MTG doing research on music and audio technologies.
 On those days we were easily excitable in almost every sense, also when exploring disciplines unknown to us.
 Some Complex Networks scientific publications had called our attention.
 They stated music and language were the same.
-Probably because we were good at playing instruments and bad at talking with people we thought the music language identity couldn’t be right, and decided to take matter into it.
+Probably because we were good at playing instruments and bad at talking with people we thought the music language identity couldn’t be right and decided to take the matter into it.

 Ha!
 We found that music, opposed to language, shared properties with other complex networks

 We built different types of Complex Networks.
-For music we took more than 10,000 western contemporary music scores covering a broad range of music styles and defined three different lexicons – note-note, note-duration, interval.
+For music, we took more than 10,000 western contemporary music scores covering a broad range of music styles and defined three different lexicons – note-note, note-duration, interval.
 For the note-note network, we considered notes as interacting units of a Complex Network.
-Accordingly notes were nodes and a link existed between notes if they co-occurred in a music piece.
+Accordingly, notes were nodes and a link existed between notes if they co-occurred in a music piece.
 The connection of this set of notes allowed constructing an unlimited number of melodies of which the collection of melodies of our corpus was a small sample.
-For the note-duration and the interval Complex Networks we did pretty much the same.
+For the note-duration and the interval Complex Networks, we did pretty much the same.

 In parallel, we built a set of Complex Networks for language, which resulted from the interaction of tri-phonemes, syllables and words in El Quijote by Cervantes.
 Similar to what we did with music, words, syllables and tri-phonemes were nodes and links were created at co-occurrence.